- Home

 12. Homemade guacamole

-Guacamole originates from Central Mexico and will hopefully bring some happy vibes to your day!
-It’s a light, fresh snack (made from avocados, tomato, lime, and herbs) that traditionally has a spicy kick.
+Originating from Central Mexico, guacamole is a light, fresh snack (made from avocados, tomato, lime, and herbs) that traditionally has a spicy kick.

 Avocados are very nutritious – they’re high in potassium and the nutrients lutein and zeaxanthin (which absorb light waves that could harm our vision).
-Plus, avocados are great for giving you an energy boost because they contain plenty of B vitamins, which are responsible for converting food into energy.
+Plus, avocados are a great energy boost as they contain plenty of B vitamins, which are responsible for converting food into energy.

 Homemade guacamole is nearly always more enjoyable than the store-bought version because it’s fresher, has a chunkier, more satisfying texture, and is more flavoursome.